eda-ricercatore/academic-portfolio/applications/tamu-tar-fellowship-2019/advanced/csce-625-based-response.md

 I would collection the following information:
 a) student grades from each component of the course assessment;
 b) the type of teaching strategies used for intervention, and date and extent (in person-minutes) of intervention - strategies include re-teaching concepts, providing additional office hours, and in-class peer instruction;
-c) number and extent of contributions to students' GitHub repositories for the course, the proportion of test cases passed from testing their processor simulators; execution time on benchmarks for microarchitecture solutions; and
+c) number and extent of contributions to students' GitHub repositories, percentage of test cases passed from testing with TA-provided test suites, figures of merit of their software; and
 d) frequent student feedback (quantitative and unstructured data) about class instruction.

 2.i)